Date Updated: March 27, 2019

 This means they are stiffer and not built to flex with the foot, but rather support the foot and protect it.

-Now with yoga shoes, they are built with one intention, giving you the best yoga practice…that’s it.
+Now with shoes made for yoga, they are built with one intention- that of giving you the best yoga practice…that’s it.

 They are built with a focused set of features that give you padding, cushion, and protection while also staying light and flexible.